Falling off a horse, landing on my feet and other Thanksgiving Graces

 Interestingly, my mom prayed every week for the horses I had in training, by name.

-• Things I misplaced or left behind – recovered.
-I have a habit of leaving mementos at the farms where I coach – pylons, spurs, gloves – kindly set aside until I return.
+2. Things I lost or left behind – unlost.
+Items I left at the farms where I coach – pylons, gloves, a favorite bit – kindly set aside until I return.

-• Spared from the consequences of hasty words, inattentive driving decisions and countless other “Oops” moments.
+4. Spared from my share of consequences from hasty words, inattentive driving decisions and countless other “Oops” moments.

 I have already come,